glennhickey/local-browser/README.md

 ## Challenges

 * Building the [Kent Source](https://github.com/ucscGenomeBrowser/kent) on Ubuntu 22.04 isn't easy.
 As far as I can tell it wants older versions openssl and mysql then are available from `apt` in this OS.
 It also wants to write output binaries in various system-level places.
 Linking in HAL (which is optional in general but necessary for me) only complicates matters.
+* The same story applies to the Browser's own [Dockerfile](https://github.com/ucscGenomeBrowser/kent/blob/master/src/product/installer/docker/Dockerfile).
+It gives you a running Browser which is great, but I was not able to use to to build the source for the reasons mentioned above.
 * Running the Browser itself is nontrivial, requiring the setup of an Apache web server, mySQL database, and various data files needed to get a mirror going.
 * Track hubs (which I need to debug) must be specified via HTTP URL, but my usual public hubs are too slow to be used from my home network.